daavelino/mini-PKI-tools/README.md

 browser errors.

-It also convert the certificates into PEM and PKCS12 (.pfx) files, so you don't have to worry about convert your certs anymore.
+It also convert the **certificates into PEM and PKCS12 (.pfx) files**, so you don't have to worry about convert your certs anymore.

 ```